sravya8/VideoText/README.md

 - flask_server.py - Contains basic flask app
 - templates - Contains html for flask app
 - static - Holds demo videos

+# Data Explore and evaluation
+See data_explore_eval directory

+Coco-text:
+- coco-text: Helper functions to work with Coco-Text data.
+Also contains Coco-Text Preparation notebook to translate coco-text to TFRecord to use with Tensorflow detection model.
+- Eval_Coco_text_val_set.ipynb: Contains code to evaluate our model on coco-text benchmark

+SynthText:
+- synth_utils.py: Helper script to prepare SynthText data
+- SynthText Data Preparation notebook[In progress]: Scripts to translate Synthetext data to TFrecord to be used with Tensorflow detection model

+Also contains script to generate submissions for ICDAR17 and run evaluations offline

 # Assets
 Download weights from [Google drive](https://drive.google.com/drive/folders/0B2zzsNPEVylSYmUwTnYweXpkZ00?usp=sharing) and put it into a folder named weights/